William Walker (filibuster): Invasion of Mexico

-In the summer of 1853, Walker traveled to Guaymas in Mexico, seeking a grant from the Mexican government to establish a colony.
+After a failed attempt to invade the Mexican Province of Sonora from the New Mexico Territory, In the summer of 1853, Walker traveled to Guaymas in Mexico, seeking a grant from the Mexican government to establish a colony.
 He proposed that his colony would serve as a fortified frontier, protecting U.S. soil from Indian raids.
 Mexico refused, and Walker returned to San Francisco determined to obtain his colony regardless of Mexico's position.
 He began recruiting American supporters of slavery and of the Manifest Destiny doctrine, mostly inhabitants of Tennessee and Kentucky.
 Walker's plans then expanded from forming a buffer colony to establishing an independent Republic of Sonora, which might eventually take its place as a part of the Union (as the Republic of Texas had done in 1845).
 He funded his project by "selling scrips which were redeemable in lands of Sonora".

 On October 15, 1853, Walker set out with forty-five men to conquer the Mexican territories of Baja California Territory and Sonora State.
 He succeeded in capturing La Paz, the capital of sparsely populated Baja California, which he declared the capital of a new "Republic of Lower California" (declared November 3, 1853), with himself as president and his former law partner, Henry P. Watkins, as vice president.
 Walker then put the region under the laws of the American state of Louisiana, which made slavery legal.
 Whether Walker at this stage intended to tie his filibustering expedition to the cause of slavery is a matter of dispute.

 Fearful of attacks by Mexico, Walker moved his headquarters twice over the next three months, first to Cabo San Lucas, and then further north to Ensenada to maintain a more secure base of operations.
-Although he never gained control of Sonora, less than three months later, he pronounced Baja California part of the larger Republic of Sonora.
-Lack of supplies and strong resistance by the Mexican government quickly forced Walker to retreat.
+Although he never gained control of Sonora, he pronounced Baja California part of the larger Republic of Sonora.
+Lack of supplies, severe aridity of Baja California and strong resistance by the Mexican government quickly forced Walker to retreat.

 Back in California, Walker was indicted by a federal grand jury for waging an illegal war in violation of the Neutrality Act of 1794.
 However, in the era of Manifest Destiny, Walker's filibustering project had popular support in the southern and western U.S. Walker was tried before Judge I. S. K. Ogier in the US District Court for the Southern District of California.
 Although two of Walker's associates had already been convicted of similar charges and Judge Ogier summarized the evidence against Walker for the jury, the jury deliberated for only eight minutes before acquitting Walker.